ymuv1/QuantumOptics.jl/README.md

 ### Questions & Contributions

-Contributions of any kind are always welcome!
-Be it as questions, ideas for new features, bug reports or, our favorite case, sending pull requests.
+If you have any questions or need help, hop on our [gitter channel](https://gitter.im/QuantumOptics-jl/Lobby?source=orgpage) and ask away.
+Also, contributions of any kind are always welcome!
+Be it as ideas for new features, bug reports or, our favorite case, sending pull requests.

 ### Citing